raspberrypi/pico-examples/ide/vscode/README.md

 This example provides sample debug configurations that my be useful for developers using  the Microsoft(R) Visual Studio Code integrated development environment.

 A basic setup for Visual Studio Code is described in [Getting Started with the Raspberry Pi Pico](https://rptl.io/pico-get-started).
-More advanced configurations may need additional plug-ins such as *cortex-debug*.

 To use the files copy them into a `.vscode` folder at the top level of your project and adapt them to your needs (see the [Visual Studio documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference)).